-All series flow, fan-powered equipment is supplied with a rectangular discharge and comes in one of the following configurations:
+All series flow, fan-powered sensible cooling equipment is supplied with a rectangular discharge and comes in one of the following configurations:

-- 1. Series flow with hot water coils mounted on the discharge opening. - Series flow with electric heat rack assembly installed into discharge duct, with flanged discharge opening. - Series flow cooling only with flanged discharge opening
+- 1. Series flow with sensible cooling coil mounted on the intake opening, and hot water coil mounted on the discharge opening. - 2.
+Series flow with sensible cooling coil mounted on the intake opening, and electric heat rack assembly installed into discharge duct, with flanged discharge opening. - 3.
+Series flow with sensible cooling coil mounted on the intake opening, flanged discharge opening.